hkust-nlp/SynCSE/README.md

 **Hyperparameters**

-We use the following hyperparamters for training SimCSE:
+We use the following hyperparamters for training SynCSE:

 |               | Unsup.
 RoBERTa |
 |:--------------|:---------:|